cucumber/docs/content/bdd.md

 {{% /note %}}

 {{% note "TDD/BDD is not about testing" %}}
-A common misunderstanding of TDD and BDD is that it is a testing technique.
-It's not.
-As the name suggests, BDD is about software *development*.
+A common misunderstanding of TDD and BDD is that they are testing techniques.
+They're not.
+As the name suggests, TDD and BDD are about software *development*.

 It is the process of approaching your design and forcing you to think about the desired outcome and API before you code.